BrianLa0616/Battleship/README.md

 A local multiplayer take on the classic board game.

 #### Features
+ - Menu
+ - Instructions on gameplay
- - Two Players
+ - Two players
  - Five ships
- - Instructions on How To Play
+ - Faster gameplay